helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 * [Handmaiden and Female Exile – Disciple and Male Exile Romance](/projects/videogamemods/kotor2/#handmaiden-and-female-exile-disciple-and-male-exile-romance)
 * [Visas Marr and Female Exile Romance](/projects/videogamemods/kotor2/#visas-marr-and-female-exile-romance)

-I have also compiled a [list of all the same-gender romance mods](/shrines/starwarskotor/resources/kotor-same-gender-romance-mods) various modders had created throughout the history of KotOR modding.
+I have also compiled a [list of all the same-gender romance mods](/shrines/starwarskotor/resources/kotor-same-gender-romance-mods) various modders had created throughout the history of {% cite "KotOR" %} modding.

 ## Technical Questions